MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/search-jobs.md

 ## When to use search jobs

-Use a search job when the log query timeout of 10 minutes isn't sufficient to search through large volumes of data or if you're running a slow query.
+Use search jobs to:

-Search jobs also let you retrieve records from [long-term retention](data-retention-configure.md) and [tables with the Basic and Auxiliary plans](data-platform-logs.md#table-plans) into a new Analytics table where you can take advantage of Azure Monitor Log's full analytics capabilities.
-In this way, running a search job can be an alternative to:
+- Retrieve records from [long-term retention](data-retention-configure.md) and [tables with the Basic and Auxiliary plans](data-platform-logs.md#table-plans) into a new Analytics table where you can take advantage of Azure Monitor Log's full analytics capabilities.

-- [Restoring data from long-term retention](restore.md) for a specific time range.

-- Querying Basic and Auxiliary tables directly and paying for each query.<br/>
-    To determine which alternative is more cost-effective, compare the cost of querying Basic and Auxiliary tables with the cost of running a search job and storing the search job results.
+- Scan through large volumes of data, if the log query timeout of 10 minutes isn't sufficient.

 ## What does a search job do?